ErpNetDocs/tech/modules/crm/clientcenter/getting-started/add-your-first-external-user.md

 For more information about external access roles, see [External Access](../../sales/customers/external-access.md).

-Open the **External Access** navigator and create or edit the record for the customer and user who will use the Client Center.
+Open the **External Access** navigator and create a record for the customer and user who will use the Client Center.

 Assign the user the **L80 - Admin** external access role.